Exploring the Depths: 25 Fascinating Facts About the Ocean

 21. The Arctic Ocean is the smallest and shallowest of the world’s oceans, situated around the North Pole and covered by sea ice.

-Read more Wool: Fascinating Facts You Need to Know
+Read more 10 Fascinating Facts About Vertebrae You Didn't Know

 22. The concept of oceanography, the scientific study of the ocean, encompasses a wide range of disciplines, including marine biology, geology, and physical oceanography.